-The part-time master programme has a duration of two years.
-The current round started in September 2016 and will conclude in August 2018.
-The programme consists of four blocks and a master thesis.
-The study load is 90 European Credits (EC); each block is 15 credits and the master thesis 30.
+This part-time master programme has a duration of two years.
+The current round started in September 2018 and will conclude in August 2020.
+A new round will start in September 2020 and will conclude in August 2022.
+The programme consists of four teaching modules and a master thesis module.
+The study load is 90 European Credits (EC); each teaching module is 15 credits while the master thesis module is 30.
 One EC represents 28 hours of work.
-Because of the independent nature of the blocks it is also possible to enroll for a single block.

 Method of Assessment

 30 EC – Supervision at any of the partner universities

-The programme will be concluded by a symposium where participants present their final thesis.
+The programme will be concluded by a symposium where the participants present their master’s thesis.
 The presentation will not influence the grade of the thesis.
-The graduation ceremony will be combined with the symposium.The location of the symposium differs, and can be anywhere from The Hague to Greenland.
+The graduation ceremony will be combined with the symposium and the location can be anywhere from The Hague to Greenland!